brianbuccola/brianbuccola.github.io/work.md

 ## Published

-- Brian Buccola, Jeremy Kuhn, and David Nicolas.
-2020.
-  [Groups vs. covers revisited: Evidence from symmetric readings of sentences with plurals][grpcov-lb].
-  Accepted (with minor revisions) in *Natural Language Semantics*.
 - Brian Buccola and Luka Crnič.
-2020.
+2021.
   [NPIs, intervention, and collectivity][intcoll-lb].
-  Accepted (with minor revisions) in *Semantics and Pragmatics*.
+  Forthcoming in *Semantics and Pragmatics*.
 - Brian Buccola, Manuel Križ, and Emmanuel Chemla.
-2020.
+2021.
   [Conceptual alternatives: Competition in language and beyond][concepts-lb].
-  Accepted (with minor revisions) in *Linguistics and Philosophy*.
+  Forthcoming in *Linguistics and Philosophy*.
+- Brian Buccola, Jeremy Kuhn, and David Nicolas.
+2021.
+  [Groups vs. covers revisited: Structured pluralities and symmetric readings][grpcov-lb].
+  Forthcoming in *Natural Language Semantics*.
 - Brian Buccola and Andreas Haida.
 2020.
   [How obligatory irrelevance, symmetric alternatives, and dense scales conspire: The case of modified numerals and ignorance][salt30-lb].
   *Semantics and Linguistic Theory* (SALT) 30.
 464--484.